Asia / Tribal tattoos

 Kochi aesthetic

-Kochi women wear long, hand-embroidered dresses, and are usually loaded with traditional jewelry, made with talent and personality.
+The women of the Kochi people of Afghanistan wear long, hand-embroidered dresses, and are usually loaded with traditional jewelry, made with talent and personality.

 An alloy of brass, silver, iron, nickel, and copper, with a silver finish, is often used.
 In addition, they combine inlaid stones or colored glass, coins and pendants with small bells.
 One of the most used stones is Lapis Lazuli.
 Also, beads (beads) and embroidery are used.